Sheriff: 1 officer dead, 1 injured in Louisiana shooting

 MANDEVILLE, La.
-(AP) - Two police officers have been shot in Louisiana, one fatally, after a vehicle chase north of New Orleans.
+(AP) - Authorities say two police officers have been shot in Louisiana, one fatally, after a vehicle chase north of New Orleans.

-At a news conference, Mandeville Police Chief Gerald Sticker confirmed one officer’s death Friday and injuries to another in a shooting near U.S. 190 and Louisiana Highway 22 in his community on the north shore of Lake Pontchartrain.
-Sticker says the wounded officer is expected to survive.
+The Advocate reports St. Tammany Parish Sheriff Randy Smith says the officers, who served with the Mandeville Police Department, were shot Friday near U.S. 190 and Louisiana highway 22 in that community on the north shore of Lake Pontchartrain.

-Sticker says most of the deceased officer’s family has been notified but his name is being withheld.

-Gov. John Bel Edwards says the shooting followed a routine traffic stop that turned into a vehicle pursuit.
+Gov. John Bel Edwards says the shooting followed a routine traffic stop that had turned into a vehicle pursuit.

-St. Tammany Parish Sheriff Randy Smith says two suspects are in custody and a weapon has been recovered.
-The suspects’ names and the possible charges they face weren’t immediately released.

 Sign up for Daily Newsletters